Slashdot Asks: Have You Switched To Firefox 57? - Slashdot

 This time around, though, I'll hold tight until july 2018 to get it when the dust settles.
 Too

-Firefox 57 finally pushed me over to Chrome (Score:2)
+Firefox 57 finally pushed me over to Chrome (Score:5, Interesting)

 I've been using Firefox "since it all began" (and Mozilla before then, and Netscape when that was the thing - yes, that's a long time ago).
 My primary reason for sticking with Firefox through thick and thin was the wide selection of addons, in particular those designed to guard privacy and clean up my web experience.

 With the move to webextensions there was little left to distinguish between Firefox and Chrome.
 My main reservation wrt.
-Chrome was presumable lack of ability to programmatically control cookie
+Chrome was presumable lack of ability to programmatically control cookie access list (i.e. allow/session only/deny sites ability to set cookies from an extension).
+Authors of Firefox cookie manager extensions (such as Cookie Controller) stated that doing so is not possible in Chrome.

+Finally, I figured I'd give it a try.
+Less than 20 minutes of searching helped me find an API to control cookies from a Webextension.
+I wrote my own (and put it up in Chrome "web store" - "Cookie ACL manager"), and we were in business shortly.

+While doing that, found a few bugs (not critical but def. needing some attention) in cookie and site data handling.
+Reported these through Chrome bug reporting site and was positively surprised by developers actually reading and responding (and, hopefully, fixing them soon).
+By comparison, never got Firefox developers to fix anything.

 Yes.
 Since beta.
 And more...
 (Score:2)